 The best pillows to buy, ranked

 As with Panda's pillow, the Eve Memory Foam Pillow uses state-of-the-art synthetic pillow tech to try to guarantee the ultimate night's sleep.
 Suitable for most sleeping positions, Eve's pillow keeps you warm in the winter and cool in the summer.
-As with the Panda, if you have never had a memory foam pillow before, it'll take a little getting used to.
-It's an excellent option, although we prefer the Panda option.
+One of our testers would have preferred it to be a little plumper, and another noted an initial chemical smell, but overall it's still an excellent option if you're looking to try memory foam.
+Head to our Eve memory foam pillow review for more info, and check our Eve discount codes page to make sure you're not missing a deal.

 This Scandinavian Duck Feather & Down Pillow by Snuggledown is super cosy.
 Filled with 85 per cent duck feather and 15 per cent down, it is a soft pillow that keeps you warm on those cold nights.
 It needs a good plumping every now and then but can be manipulated to your desired shape, making it ideal for any type of sleeper.